Frequently Asked Questions about Lent

 Q. Why should we perform acts of penance?

-Q. When we abstain from meat, what does that include?
+Q. When we abstain, what does that include?

 All Catholics 14 years of age and older are to abstain from eating meat on Ash Wednesday, Good Friday and each Friday of Lent.
 This is an act of penance in keeping with the Lenten season and Fridays are given special attention because it is the day of our Lord's death.
 In fact each Friday of the year retains a penitential character according to Church rules and some form of penance, such as abstaining from meat, should be practiced year round.